 Design, implementation and validation of standard-compliant systems.
 Critical systems are typically crafted following prescriptions written in standards.
 The aim of these standards is to enforce on the system specified properties as safety (e.g., ISO 61508 for electronic equipment) or security (e.g., ISA/IEC 62443 for industrial automation and control systems).
 Since long, there is a constant strive to identify and exercise methodologies, techniques and tools that can provide greater and greater evidence of compliance to the desired properties and at lowered costs.
 The RCL groups is regularly involved in projects and is in close contact with companies where the design, implementation and evaluation of components is done following such standards, and trying to improve the existing state of the art on methodologies and techniques.

-Modeling of Critical Systems.
 Modeling is an art, which consists of capturing the important components and relationships of a system while removing unimportant details.
 Models can be used both for designing a system, and for analyzing its dependability, security, performability properties.
-Possible topics of Bachelor/Master’s thesis include, but are not limited to: 1) Development/application of Model-Driven-Engineering approaches for modeling and analyzing critical systems; 2) Development/application of stochastic state-based modeling approaches for quantitative assessment of dependability, security, performability attributes of critical systems.
-Possible topics/technologies involved: UML profiling, Eclipse Modeling Framework, eCore models, languages/tools for Model-to-Model and Model-to-Text transformations (ATL, Viatra, EGL, ...), formalisms for stochastic modeling (SPN, SAN, …), supporting analysis tools (Möbius, …).
+Possible topics of Bachelor/Master’s thesis include, but are not limited to: 1) Development/application of Model-Driven-Engineering approaches for modeling and analyzing critical systems; 2) Development/application of stochastic state-based modeling approaches for quantitative assessment of dependability, security, performability attributes of critical systems; 3) Development of methodologies and tools to support the cyber-security risk assessment process of critical systems.
+Possible topics/technologies involved: UML profiling, languages/tools for Model-to-Model and Model-to-Text transformations (ATL, Viatra, EGL, ...), formalisms for stochastic modeling (SPN, SAN, …), supporting analysis tools (Möbius, …), Game Theory (Stackelberg Security Game).